datovy-edam/Edam.UI.Common.Console/Edam.UI.Common/ReadMe.md

 many instances it will be found that those have been written to support any kind of platform and eventually may be supporting Maui and Blazor.

-Other Common resurces and functionality is documented ahead.
+Other Common resources and functionality are documented ahead.

 ## Main Menu and Navigation